Are you in pain? Here. Grab an Advil. Take it! Take it! Your pain will go away soon. And then thank you, Advil!

 It’s obviously your choice whether to use Advil and other ibuprofen products or to use CBD for your pain.
 But reading through all the research studies reporting that CBD can benefit even persistent, chronic, and intractable pain and be knowing it has an excellent safety profile, what do you honestly think?

 Let us know in the comments section below.

 I’ll leave you with one more thought to ponder:

 According to a Professor at the University of Oxford’s Department of Pharmacology, Dr. Leslie Iversen, in a book he published in 2000 entitled “The Science of Marijuana,” cannabis is safer than aspirin.

-As always, please speak to your doctor before using CBD or Advil for any condition.
+As always, please speak to your doctor and pharmacist before using either Advil/Ibuprofen and CBD oil for any condition.

 1Ibuprofen Side Effects: Common, Severe, Long Term.
 (2020, July 26).
 Retrieved January 07, 2021, from https://www.drugs.com/sfx/ibuprofen-side-effects.html